Blog

 Key points

-• Healthcare organisations must classify different types of data to mitigate risks and ensure regulatory compliance.
+• Data classification is a critical component of data security strategies in healthcare.
+Healthcare organisations must classify different types of data to mitigate risks and ensure compliance with HIPAA and other key regulations.

 • Effective data classification helps protect sensitive information like PHI (Protected Health Information).